BenedictJunMa/benedictjunma.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I am an instructor of the course "Foundations of Statistics", in the Orientation of MIT SCM Master's Program.
+I am an instructor of the course ``Foundations of Statistics" in the Orientation of MIT SCM Master's Program.